 This year, we have recruited new Eco Council members with children from Year 1 to Year 6.
 We meet every Thursday, afterschool, from 3pm – 4pm and discuss important topics about the environment around us.

-Our most recent topic for the new year is Healthy Living.
+This term our topic is Healthy Living.
 The Eco Council started by looking at the current situation of Abingdon’s ability to promote living healthily.
 Once our review was complete, the children came up with an action plan.
-As a group, the children came up with these ideas which they have already started to implement:
+As a group, the children came up with these ideas which they implemented: